 Or if you’re worried that your rate will be too high (or too low), you can offer several packages for the prospect to choose from.
 This way, they can choose a price that they’re comfortable with.

-This will also help to differentiate yourself from the other web developers who aren’t doing the same.
+This will also help to differentiate yourself from the other website designers who aren’t doing the same.

 Plus, you’ll have an opportunity to upsell to the client later on.
 For example, if they chose a package that excludes SEO, you can offer it to them later when it’s time to renew your contract.